zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 [APZ 18.5] (#apz18 .5) {#apz18 .5 .ref .apz} "Is someone psychic
 Except the exteriorist and all the world's genres.
-(Puranivan Time) is awaited.”
+(Puranivan Time) is awaited."
 This is what is put.
 The Trusts He knows that the souls that have been worded are nature.
-“How sad How to “cause”? is a consort pulmonary, melancha pullary, Is it not so that the other people are not so?
+"How sad How to "cause"? is a consort pulmonary, melancha pullary, Is it not so that the other people are not so?
 What?
 How?
 Where to suffer (1-4) 3 should be used from where the sorrow is the nation's sorrow.)
 It seems that the emergence of a certain Dharman.
 The condensate appears as going to the abdomen.
 Karma